mvanthoor/rustic-book/src/board_functionality/introduction.md

 >
 >The reason why make() and unmake() are in the board and not in the engine
 >is because then the entire Engine struct would need to be available in the
->Search function so it can make and unmake moves.
-Because Search is a part
+>Search function so that function can make and unmake moves.
+Because Search
->of the Engine struct itself and running in a separate thread, this would
+>is a part of the Engine struct itself and running in a separate thread,
->make things either very messy, or it would maybe even be impossible.
+>this would make things either very messy, or it could even be impossible.

 Now that we have determined how the board should be working, we can dive into it and look at the easiest parts: [Support functions.](./support_functions.md)